lzap/Piano162Logic/README.md

   1. Folder `Audio Music Apps/Sampler Instruments/Piano 162` contains Logic Sampler patch.
   1. Folder `Audio Music Apps/Channel Strip Settings/Instrument` contains chanel strip patches.
   1. Folder `Audio Music Apps/Samples/Piano 162` is empty: this is where sample content must be copied.
-1. You can now delete the `Piano162Logic.zip` archive and the rest of the extracted content.

 Now, I understand that not everyone is able to fiddle around with sample conversion, so I created a script that will do everything for you.
-If you are not comfortable with typing commands in MacOS Terminal, use (B1) option and figure out UNIX commands yourself.
-Otherwise, use (B2) option to use a script that will do everything for you.
+If you are not comfortable with typing commands in MacOS Terminal, use (B2) option and figure out UNIX commands yourself.
+Otherwise, use (B1) option to use a script that will do everything for you.

+### B1) Download and setup samples

+I created a script that will install [MacOS Homebrew](https://brew.sh) if it is not already installed.
+Then it will install [p7zip](https://formulae.brew.sh/formula/p7zip) and [flac](https://formulae.brew.sh/formula/flac) command line utilities.
+And finally it will use the utilities to extract, convert and drop unused samples.
+This is how to use it:

+1. Make sure to have at least 19 GB of free space.
+1. Move the `Ivy Audio - Piano in 162 sfz.zip`, which you downloaded from the "Piano in 162" webpage, into the `PianoIn162Logic` folder next to the `convert.sh` script.
+1. Open up MacOS terminal with Command-Space and typing "terminal" with Enter key.
+1. Navigate to the `PianoIn162Logic` folder extracted above: `cd ~/Downloads/Piano162Logic`
+1. Run the script: `bash convert.sh`
+1. The extraction and conversion takes some time, have a break.
+1. Move folders `Close` and `Ambient` from `PianoIn162Logic/Audio Music Apps/Samples/Piano 162` into your home folder under `Audio Music Apps/Samples/Piano 162`.
+Do not copy, these folders are huge (use Shift key and drag to move).

-### B1) Download and setup samples (manually)
+### B2) Download and setup samples (manually)

 1. Download [Piano in 162 SFZ version](https://ivyaudio.com/Piano-in-162).
 1. Use The Unarchiver or 7-Zip (both available in Apple App Store or on the web) to extract the ZIP archive.
 MacOS (Big Sur) was unable to extract the archive because it uses more recent ZIP format and it will report a corruption.